 • Rarely, but still there are cases of uterine rupture.

-Algorithm for preparation in the hospital
+Algorithm for preparation in the maternity hospital

-• General analysis of blood and urine;
+• General blood and urine analysis;

 • Cytological smear;

-What is the best anesthesia for CS?
+What anesthesia is better for CS?

 On the eve of the operation

-How is the operation going?
+How is the operation performed?

 After the operation, the woman in labor spends about a day in the department intensive care, then transferred to the postpartum department.
 During the day, a number of measures are taken to restore the woman in labor: